Streaming 4D Visual Geometry Transformer: Proposed Approach

-\textbf{Cached Memory Token.} Unlike the training phase, where all frames are input simultaneously and processed with temporal attention, streaming 4D reconstruction requires the model to handle frame-by-frame input and perform incremental 4D reconstruction during inference.
-To address this, we introduce an implicit memory mechanism that caches historical token $M\in \mathbb{R}^{T\times N \times C}$ from previously processed frames.
-During inference, StreamVGGT performs cross attention between the cached memory tokens and the image tokens derived from the current frame as follows:
+\textbf{Cached Memory Token.} Unlike the training phase, where all frames are input simultaneously and processed with temporal attention, streaming 3D reconstruction requires the model to handle frame-by-frame input and perform incremental 3D reconstruction during inference.
+To address this, we introduce an implicit memory mechanism that caches historical token $M\in \mathbb{R}^{T\times N \times C}$ from previously processed frames, as shown in \Cref{fig:inference}.
+During inference, StreamVGGT performs cross attention between the cached memory tokens and the image tokens derived from the current frame:

 This design enables the model to replicate the temporal causal attention behavior observed during training.
 Through experimental validation, we demonstrate that the model with cached memory token achieves performance comparable to that of full-sequence input inference.
-This confirms the effectiveness of our approach in maintaining high performance during streaming 4D reconstruction, making it well-suited for real-time visual geometry reconstruction tasks.
+This confirms the effectiveness of our approach in maintaining high performance during streaming 3D reconstruction, making it well-suited for low-latency visual geometry reconstruction tasks.

 \textbf{Multi-Task Heads.} Following the VGGT architecture, we utilize three distinct task heads, each dedicated to predicting key 3D attributes $X$ of the scene.
 These heads are responsible for estimating the camera pose $g_{t}\in \mathbb{R}^{9}$, point maps $P_{t} \in \mathbb{R}^{3\times H \times W}$, depth maps $D_{t}\in \mathbb{R}^{H \times W}$, and point tracks $y_{t} \in \mathbb{R}^{2 \times M}$ from every single frame.
 Specifically, for each input image \(I_t\), the image tokens \(F_t\) produced by the image encoder are subsequently fed into the decoder to generate the geometry tokens \(G_t\).
 The geometry tokens are then passed through specialized task heads that predict the desired 3D attributes.
-We also leverage a learnable camera token to mark the first frame as the global reference, so all subsequent frames are incrementally aligned within this shared coordinate system, enabling consistent, streaming 4D reconstruction without post-processing.
+We also leverage a learnable camera token to mark the first frame as the global reference, so all subsequent frames are incrementally aligned within this shared coordinate system, enabling consistent, streaming 3D reconstruction without post-processing.

 \textbf{Camera Head.} This head is responsible for predicting the intrinsic and extrinsic camera parameters.
 The output consists of the translation vector, rotation quaternion, and field of view (FoV), which together describe the pose of the camera in 3D space.
 The Camera Head uses self-attention layers to refine the camera parameters for each input frame.